hamidb80/bale/readme.md

 + ***easy to write***: There are some alises for fields like `message` as `msg` or `id` instead of `update_id` field for `Update` object!

 ## How to Use
-See `tests/test1.nim` at the moment
+See `tests/` at the moment

 ## Docs
 Docs?
 Really?
 Just take a look at `src/bale.nim`!
-It's just one man!
+It's just one file man!